jewettaij/ndautocrr/README.md

 case you can force the average to be zero using the "-avezero" argument.

 ### -p

-If you pass the "-p" flag, then periodic boundary conditions are applied to the data:
+If you pass the "-p" flag, then periodic boundary conditions are applied to the data.
+That means *(in the simple case, for a single data set of length N)* the correlation function, C(j), is computed this way:
 ```
                                            __N__
                                        1   \